-On June 8, 2021, the Company entered into a mineral claims purchase agreement to purchase nine mineral claims located near Houston, British Columbia for \$105,000 in cash and 1,000,000 shares in the capital of the Company, subject to TSX Venture Exchange approval.
+On June 8, 2021, the Company entered into a mineral claims purchase agreement with a third-party vendor to purchase a 100% interest in the nine mineral claims located near Houston, British Columbia.
+In connection with the acquisition of the Maestro Property, the Company paid \$105,000 in cash and issued 1,000,000 common shares of the Company (valued at \$210,000).

-The claims are subject to a 2.5% NSR which can be bought-down to 1% for \$1.5 million, and this NSR is subject to an annual advance payment of \$25,000.
-There are no required work commitments for these claims as this transaction is not an option on the mineral claims.
+These claims are subject to a 2.5% NSR which can be bought down to 1.5% for \$1.5 million, and this NSR is subject to an annual advance payment of \$25,000.
+There are no required work commitments for these claims as this transaction is a purchase of the mineral claims and not an option.